 It is this successful model of clinical and industrial transfer in the field of medical imaging that PASREL wants to extend to all health technologies.

-In 2027, the PASREL building will be built in the immediate vicinity of the future Paris-Saclay Hospital (GHNE).
+In 2027, the PASREL building will be built in the immediate vicinity of the new Paris-Saclay Hospital (GHNE).
 A genuine collaborative platform, it will be dedicated to the integration of innovation in the hospital environment.

 In the immediate vicinity of this hospital, the PASREL building will be built in 2027.
 It will be an open collaborative platform dedicated to the integration of innovation in the hospital environment.
 The PASREL building will be a showcase for medical technologies developed in Paris-Saclay by: